mel-project/melnode/libs/melnet/README.md

 ## Summary and rationale

 Melnet serves as Themelio's peer-to-peer network layer, based on a randomized topology and gossip.
 Peers are divided into servers, which have a publicly reachable address, and clients, which do not.
-It's based on a simple RLP request-response protocol, where the only way to "push" a message is to send a request to a server.
+It's based on a simple bincode request-response protocol, where the only way to "push" a message is to send a request to a server.
 There is no multiplexing --- the whole thing works like HTTP/1.1.
 TCP connections are pretty cheap these days.

 This also means that clients never receive notifications, and must poll servers.